John Salas (footballer)

-John Michael Salas Torres (born October 12, 1996) is a Chilean footballer who currently plays as full back for Chilean club Unión La Calera.
+John Michael Salas Torres (born October 12, 1996) is a Chilean footballer who currently plays as full back for Santiago Wanderers.

 Career

-After playing loaned from Universidad de Chile to Segunda División Profesional clubs, he was loaned to Primera División club Coquimbo Unido for all 2019 season.
+After playing loaned from Universidad de Chile to Segunda División Profesional clubs, Salas was loaned to Primera División club Coquimbo Unido for all 2019 season.
 After, on 2020 season, he joined Coquimbo Unido as a free agent.
 Along with Coquimbo Unido, he has played at the 2020 Copa Sudamericana.

+In 2024, Salas joined Curicó Unido from Unión La Calera.
+The next season, he switched to Santiago Wanderers.